IBMStreams/streamsx.documentation/docs/4.2/qse-install-vm.markdown

 Your Streams ID for the Quick Start Edition is **streamsadmin**, and your password is **passw0rd**.
 The root ID password is also **passw0rd**.

-The Quick Start Edition is only available in English.
+The Quick Start Edition is available only in English.

 **Performance notes:**

 * By default, the Quick Start Edition virtual machine is configured to have two processor cores and 4 GB of memory.
 Depending on your system resources and the applications that you develop and deploy, you might be able to improve performance by allocating more processor cores and memory to the virtual machine.
 You can adjust the processor and memory configuration by updating your virtual machine settings.
-For example, to update these settings for the VMware Player, click *Player > Manage > Virtual Machine Settings*.
+For example, to update these settings for the VMware Player, click **Player > Manage > Virtual Machine Settings**.

 * If you import the VMware image into a non-VMware virtualization product and have performance problems with the image, enable any available options that can reduce guest disk input/output latency.
-For example, in the VirtualBox program from Oracle, select the Use Host I/O Cache option in the Storage Controller settings for the virtual machine.
+For example, in the Oracle VM VirtualBox Manager, select the **Use Host I/O Cache** option in the Storage Controller settings for the virtual machine.

 ## Procedure